For the People Act: Opposition

-The legislation is opposed by Republican officials, conservative think tanks, including The Heritage Foundation and conservative political commentators.
+The legislation was opposed by Republican officials, conservative think tanks, including The Heritage Foundation and conservative political commentators.
 The Wall Street Journal editorial board opposes the bill, contending that it was "designed to auto-enroll likely Democratic voters, enhance Democratic turnout, with no concern for ballot integrity".
-The editors of National Review, a conservative magazine, similarly oppose the bill, calling it a "radical assault on American democracy, federalism, and free speech".
-Common criticisms of the bill include allegations that it would undermine election security by, among other things, mandating no-excuse mail-in voting and automatic voter registration, restricting voter ID laws and voter caging, and prohibiting laws against ballot collection; that it would subvert states' rights to set election laws by mandating independent redistricting commissions, preventing states from disenfranchising felons, and setting minimum time periods states must offer early voting; that its financial disclosure regulations restrict free speech rights; and that small-dollar donation matching is wasteful spending.
+The editors of National Review, a conservative magazine, similarly opposed the bill, calling it a "radical assault on American democracy, federalism, and free speech".
+Common criticisms of the bill include allegations that it would have undermined election security by, among other things, mandating no-excuse mail-in voting and automatic voter registration, restricting voter ID laws and voter caging, and prohibiting laws against ballot collection; that it would have subverted states' rights to set election laws by mandating independent redistricting commissions, preventing states from disenfranchising felons, and setting minimum time periods states must offer early voting; that its financial disclosure regulations restricted free speech rights; and that small-dollar donation matching is wasteful spending.
 Some Republicans have also expressed concern that it would make it more challenging for Republicans to be elected.

 In 2019, then-Senate Majority leader Mitch McConnell issued a statement criticizing the bill as a "one-sided power grab" by the Democratic Party and said it would not pass the Republican-controlled Senate.
 He further criticized it for giving the federal government more power over elections, saying it would "[give] Washington, D.C. politicians even more control over who gets to come here [Congress] in the first place."
 On March 6, 2019, McConnell told reporters that he would not allow the bill a vote on the Senate floor.
 The White House issued a statement arguing that the bill would "micromanage" elections that are run largely by states and would establish a "costly and unnecessary program to finance political campaigns".
-U.S. Representative Dan Crenshaw falsely claimed in 2019 that the bill would "legalize" the type of fraud seen in North Carolina in 2018.
+U.S. Representative Dan Crenshaw claimed in 2019 that the bill would "legalize" the type of fraud seen in North Carolina in 2018.
 In March 2021, after the bill passed the House, the conservative organization American Action Network launched an ad campaign against it.
 On March 10, 2021, Senator Mike Lee said that H.R.
 1 was "as if written in Hell by the Devil himself".
 On April 6, 2021, South Carolina Governor Henry McMaster invoked states' rights as reason to oppose H.R.
 1, saying "H.R.
 1 is a threat to the constitutional sovereignty of South Carolina".

-During a May 2021 Senate Rules Committee hearing, Senator Ted Cruz falsely asserted that House Democrats had "designed" the Act such that it "directs" people "to break the law and register millions of people to vote who are not eligible to vote because they are not United States citizens" and "automatically registers to vote anyone who interacts with the government", regardless of their immigration status.
+During a May 2021 Senate Rules Committee hearing, Senator Ted Cruz asserted that House Democrats had "designed" the Act such that it "directs" people "to break the law and register millions of people to vote who are not eligible to vote because they are not United States citizens" and "automatically registers to vote anyone who interacts with the government", regardless of their immigration status.
 The bill repeatedly states only U.S. citizens would be permitted to register.